 At the core of this global financial system was Great Britain with a vast surplus of savings.
 This surplus was channelled through the City of London to borrowers from all over the world.
 Net inflows were large even by contemporary standards.
-Figure 1 shows the average ratio of the current account to GDP in the economically advanced core (excluding the main capital exporters and the British offshoots), the economically
+Figure 1 shows the average ratio of the current account to GDP in the economically advanced core (excluding the main capital exporters and the British offshoots), the economically advanced British offshoots and the United States, and the poorer regions of the world.2 In

-&lt;sup>1 Sylla and Rousseau (2003) claim that a well developed financial system has five key components.
-They are (1) sound public finances and public debt management (2) stable monetary arrangements (3) a variety of banks that operate both internationally and nationally (4) a central bank to stabilize domestic finances and manage international financial relations, and (5) well functioning securities markets.
+1 Sylla and Rousseau (2003) claim that a well developed financial system has five key components.
+They are (1) sound public finances and public debt management (2) stable monetary arrangements (3) a variety of banks that operate both internationally and nationally (4) a central bank to stabilize domestic finances and manage international financial relations , and (5) well functioning securities markets.

-advanced British offshoots and the United States, and the poorer regions of the world.
-In the core capital importing countries, the average deficit in the later part of the period was on the order of three to five percentage points of GDP.
+2 We define the core countries to include Belgium, Denmark, Norway, Sweden and Switzerland.
+We place Australia, Canada, New Zealand and the United States into the "offshoots" category.
+These regions were the core capital importing countries, the average deficit in the later part of the period was on the order of three to five percentage points of GDP.
 On average the current account deficit in countries such as Australia, Canada, New Zealand and the US (although in the latter this was mainly prior to 1860), was on the order of three percent and much higher in many years.
 In the periphery, the levels were somewhat lower in absolute value but still significant in certain years.
 Foreign investment often accounted for about 20 percent of total investment in the typical developing country of the time and up to 50 percent in Australia, Canada, Argentina and Brazil (cf. Fishlow, 1986 and Williamson, 1964 on the USA).